Corprate Bias Ratings

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-Abbott Laboratories has not publicly terminated business relationships due to religious beliefs or political views.
-The company received a score of 95 on the Corporate Equality Index from the Human Rights Campaign.
-Among other requirements, this means Abbott has pledged to vet vendors based on LGBTQ policies (1).
-Abbott allegedly ended its relationship with lobbyist Matt Schlapp, CEO of CPAC, after his criticism of BLM and the destruction of public property (2).
+Abbott is a member of the Global Alliance for Responsible Media, which aims to demonetize advertisements and suppress content that “vilifies” individuals based on sexual orientation and gender identity, discusses “debated social issues in a negative or partisan context” or spreads “hate speech” (1)(2)(3).
+The company received a score of 95 on the Human Rights Campaign (HRC) Corporate Equality Index.
+Among other requirements, this means Abbott has pledged to vet vendors based on LGBTQ policies (4).
+Abbott allegedly ended its relationship with lobbyist Matt Schlapp, CEO of CPAC, after his criticism of BLM and the destruction of public property (5).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.